20tsange1/NBA-Grammar/plan.md

 Change how what strings are permitted in each section, makes it distinct. i.e capital first letter for names, capital for sections, lowercase for identifier.

 How about if else

+You can enforce action type either at the parser level or the back-end

+By having the following = as optional, we also allow a standalone = to be the comparator.

+Feature I like is also the chaining of comparators, helps you do between ranges.

+Print statement?

+I like the flexibility of python, I don't like the use of whitespaces for formatting.